Quantum-enhanced absorption spectroscopy with bright squeezed frequency combs

 An alternative to sweeping across the absorption spectrum is to frequency modulate a narrowband continuous-wave laser.
 In the limit of weak modulation, as first proposed by Bjorklund in 1979~\cite{Bjorklund1980Jan}, two weak sidebands can be created around the carrier frequency.
 The sideband frequency can be easily tuned by adjusting the modulation frequency, providing a convenient means to sweep probe light across an absorption feature.
 Furthermore, orders of magnitude larger spectral resolution than is typical with a visible or near-infrared spectrometer can be obtained.

-Non-classical states of light promise enhanced SNRs in a variety of sensing schemes~\cite{Dorfman2016Dec, Degen2017Jul, Lawrie2019Jun, Polino2020Jun}.
+Nonclassical states of light promise enhanced SNRs in a variety of sensing schemes~\cite{Dorfman2016Dec, Degen2017Jul, Lawrie2019Jun, Polino2020Jun}.
 Yurke and Whittaker~\cite{Yurke1987Apr} realized that by squeezing the two sidebands of a weakly frequency-modulated probe, the sensitivity of Bjorklund’s frequency modulation scheme could be improved beyond the standard quantum limit.
-An early experimental verification by Polzik et al. yielded a 3.1 dB sensitivity improvement when probing the D2 line of atomic cesium~\cite{Polzik1992Sep}.
+An early experimental verification by Polzik \textit{et al.} yielded a 3.1 dB sensitivity improvement when probing the D2 line of atomic cesium~\cite{Polzik1992Sep}.

 Here, we propose a sensing strategy that extends the advantages of using squeezed light in the weak modulation regime to a broader frequency comb generated by resorting to a higher modulation depth.
 This enables one to sample the wider absorption profiles of molecules at a dense, discrete set of frequencies without the need for scanning the incident laser or the modulation frequency.
 Instead of resorting to direct detection as in Yurke and Whittaker’s scheme, we propose the use of homodyne detection combined with an optical spectrum analyzer.
-This detection scheme amplifies the signal by the local oscillator (LO) field amplitude and the impact of the associated shot noise is avoided by subtracting the two photodiode currents~\cite{Yuen1983Mar}.
+This detection scheme amplifies the signal by the amplitude of the local oscillator (LO) field and the impact of the associated shot noise is avoided by subtracting the two photodiode currents~\cite{Yuen1983Mar}.
 Additionally, the transmission at the various sidebands can be measured simultaneously.
 In the limit of high transmission associated with low gas concentrations, we find that the SNR scales exponentially with the squeezing factor.
 For squeezing levels of 10 dB, an order of magnitude enhancement beyond the standard quantum limit is predicted.

 The sensing strategy we consider is schematically represented in~\cref{fig:sketch}.
-A coherent state $\ket{\alpha}$ is squeezed and then phase modulated (PM) to produce a bright squeezed frequency comb.
+Broadband squeezed vacuum is displaced by a coherent state and then phase modulated to produce a squeezed frequency comb.
 This probe state interacts with a gas whose absorption properties we wish to characterize.
-The transmitted field is then detected using a homodyne detector and a spectrum analyzer.
+The transmitted field is then detected using a homodyne detector followed by a spectrum analyzer.

-A coherent state oscillating at frequency $\omega_0$ is incident on a narrowband single-mode squeezer producing a bright single-mode squeezed state.
-The mode at the output of the squeezer is
+To understand the scheme, it is helpful to initially focus our attention on the probe field at the carrier frequency $\omega_c$.
+This is a bright squeezed state, obtained by displacing the component of broadband squeezed vacuum $\ket{\xi}$ at $\omega_c$ with a coherent state $\ket{\alpha}$, i.e.,